Japan Public Holidays 2025 - a Full List for You to Plan Your Trip

 • Celebrating regions: all over Japan

-Japanese celebrate the New Year by visiting a shrine or temple.
-Usually, on the first day of the year, Japanese families get up early to head to shrines to seek blessings.
-At the temple, they pray and draw omikuji (fortune slips) for the upcoming year.
+At the temple, you will see people pray and draw omikuji (fortune slips) for the upcoming year.
 If the omikuji is poor, they tie it up at the temple, letting the sacred incense work its magic to banish bad luck and usher in good fortune.

 busy Shibuya Crossing golden week